metoceanapi/forecast-api-examples/js/README.md

 ## Browser

-Serve the files, like this (or with a simple server of your choice):
+Available on [github pages](https://metoceanapi.github.io/forecast-api-examples/), or serve the files locally yourself, like this (or with any other simple server of your choice):

 ```
 npx http-server